oracle/odpi/doc/src/functions/dpiQueue.rst

     Enqueues multiple messages into the queue.

+    Warning: calling this function in parallel on different connections acquired from the same pool may fail due to Oracle bug 29928074.
+Ensure that this function is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :func:`dpiQueue_enqOne()` instead.
+The function :func:`dpiQueue_deqMany()`
+    call is not affected.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **queue** [IN] -- the queue into which the messages are to be enqueued.
 If